-Neurogenic scoliosis (NS) is the three-dimensional deformity of the spinal column with a frontal plane curve greater than 10 degrees (Cobb angle >10 degrees), which is secondary to a neurological or muscular pathology.
+Neuromuscular scoliosis (NMS) is the three-dimensional deformity of the spinal column that has a frontal plane curve greater than 10 degrees (Cobb angle >10 degrees) and is secondary to a neurological or muscular pathology.1

-Idiopathic scoliosis is the most common form of scoliosis.
-In children with neurological or muscular pathology, NS occurs much more frequently than idiopathic scoliosis.
-Etiologies can include: central motor neuron involvement, peripheral motor neuron involvement, mixed motor neuron involvement, neuromuscular junction abnormality or muscular causes.
+Idiopathic scoliosis is scoliosis of unknown etiology and is the most common form of scoliosis.2 In children with neurological or muscular conditions, NMS occurs much more frequently than idiopathic scoliosis.
+Etiologies can include central motor neuron involvement, peripheral motor neuron involvement, mixed motor neuron involvement, neuromuscular junction abnormality, or muscular causes (Table 1).

 |Mixed Central and Peripheral Nerve Involvement||Myelodysplasia, myelomeningocele, medullary lesion, tethered cord, amyotrophic lateral sclerosis|